EPaoloni/AIPractice/Neural_Networks/Perceptron/Documentation.md

 Taking in mind that a single case is not as important to modify our trained perceptron so drastically, we add a `Learning Rate` to our `new_weight` formula, making each particular value less important in order to prioritize the most cases.
+A high `Learning Rate` makes a good job at the beginning of the training, but makes it harder to find out the fine detailed answer.
+It would be a good decision if you use a high `Learning Rate` at the beginning and then you switch to a smaller one.
 ```python
 new_weight = actual_weight - delta_weight * learning_rate
 ```